romilly/aplers-pi-guide/manuscript/Appendix-A.md

     You will be asked to enter the new password twice, to avoid typing errors.

+    Once you've changed the password you will be taken back to the top level menu.

     1. Chose the 5th option.

     ![enabling the VNC interface](images/option5.png)